vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/UI/README.md

 ---

-*Beautiful, accessible, and performant UI components for VB Cart e-commerce platform.*
+*Beautiful, accessible, and performant UI components for Aprylo e-commerce platform.*